Stock market today: Wall Street ticks higher ahead of this week's inflation report

 NEW YORK (AP) — Stocks are ticking higher Tuesday as Wall Street waits for updates later in the week on inflation and corporate profits.

-The S&P 500 was 0.3% higher in midday trading and looks to be on track for another quiet day after a listless Monday.
-The Dow Jones Industrial Average was up 141 points, or 0.4%, at 34,085, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was 0.2% higher in afternoon trading and looks to be on track for another quiet day after a listless Monday.
+The Dow Jones Industrial Average was up 202 points, or 0.6%, at 34,145, as of 1:32 p.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 The week’s main event will arrive on Wednesday, when the U.S. government will offer the latest update on inflation at the consumer level.
 Economists expect to see another slowdown, with prices 3.1% higher in June than a year earlier, down from inflation of 4% in May and just above 9% last summer.